Visually impaired sea lions join group at New Orleans zoo

 - Southwest apologizes after gate agent reportedly mocked 5-year-old named Abcde

+They’re now swimming with 31-year-old Lillli and three 6-year-olds: male Huey and females Zoey and Roux.

 Both youngsters were nursed back to health at the Marine Mammal Care Center Los Angeles.

-Its staff veterinarian, Lauren Palmer, says Audubon saved their lives by accepting them.
+“Not every facility wants to take in sea lions with visual issues, but Audubon literally saved their lives by accepting them,” said the center’s staff veterinarian, Lauren Palmer.
+“For me, these two animals are all about resilience.
+New Orleans is a perfect home for them.”

+The Audubon staff named the pair.
+Ayah means “miracle” in Arabic, and Jolee sounds like the French word for “beautiful.”